 All the best with your travels in SEA - make sure you keep in touch with friends/family, so they know where you are! almost 9 years ago

 Most of Asia is extremely safe for women and I've been all over.
 Having said that, I think you do have to be careful and be very aware of how you appear, particularly in largely Muslim countries like Indonesia although Western behaviour does commonly cause offense in Buddhist countries and in Bali which is Hindu.

 Where you are going it would be wise to be cautious, say in dark lonely streets at night or alone on the beach, but nothing more than in Western counties.

-Happy travelling over 8 years ago
+Happy travelling almost 9 years ago

 I have travelled in Thailand on my own, as have some of my girl friends.
 We have always found it to be okay - some places are much easier and much better for lone travelling, and some are not.
 I tend to stay in a fairly decent guesthouse, preferably where there are some other solos travellers, and am always cautious.

 Its a sign of the times, to be honest, and we have to be aware that solo travelling for women has changed.
 I found recently on Koh Samet that there was quite a lot of hassle from both locals and other travellers and was pleased when I moved to a nicer (and more expensive) guesthouse as the staff there kind of protected me and the resort was well run and felt very safe.
 The rooms all had good locks on the doors - although I have taken my own padlock in some places for the door, but this isnt really recommended due to the risks of fire.

 In Cambodia I met quite a few solo women travellers who had all said that it was easy and fine and they had met positive reactions and not too many problems.